 Regarding written submissions, the tribunal and parties must decide whether these should be consecutive or simultaneous, and the timing of document exchange.
 Some arbitrators may request submission of relatively short written skeleton arguments shortly before the hearings.

 Other matters to be considered include consequences of late submission of documentary evidence; whether the parties will submit jointly a single set of documentary evidence (or bundle) prior to the hearing; presumptions and timing of objections regarding origin and receipt of documents; page limits on written submissions; and such matters as paper and font size, whether written submissions are to include hyperlinks to fact and legal exhibits, and protocols as to how the parties are to communicate with each other and the tribunal.

-Any on-site inspection contemplated should also be discussed at the initial hearing, as should necessary arrangements regarding presentation of other physical evidence.
+Any on-site inspection contemplated should also be discussed at the initial hearing, as should arrangements regarding presentation of physical evidence.

 Respect the IBA evidence rules